The Tempest: The Classical Unities

 Like The Comedy of Errors, The Tempest roughly adheres to the unities of time, place, and action.
 Shakespeare's other plays rarely respected the three unities, taking place in separate locations miles apart and over several days or even years.
-The play's events unfold in real time before the audience, Prospero even declaring in the last act that everything has happened in, more or less, three hours.
-All action is unified into one basic plot: Prospero's struggle to regain his dukedom; it is also confined to one place, a fictional island, which many scholars agree is meant to be located in the Mediterranean Sea.
-Another reading suggests that it takes place in the New World, as scholars have noted some parts of the play share similarities with the European colonization of the Americas.
-Still others argue that the island can represent any land that has been colonised.
+Of Shakespeare's other late romances, for example, The Winter's Tale contains a gap of sixteen years, and Cymbeline's action veers between Britain and Italy.
+In contrast, The Tempest's events unfold in real time before the audience, taking around three hours.
+All action is unified into one basic plot: Prospero's struggle to regain his dukedom; it is also confined to one place, a fictional island.